farisachugthai/dynamic_ipython/docs/source/jupyter.rst

     contents, to update please see http://cgit.freedesktop.org/xkeyboard-config/ .

-So we have to debug that because the keyboard isn't working on jupyter qtconsole :/
+So we have to debug that because the keyboard isn't working on Jupyter QTConsole :/

 In a rare turn of events, it **IS** however, working just fine on Windows.